Quantum Information Dimension and Geometric Entropy: Examples

 \end{definition} where $p$ is taken modulo $1$, $\phi$ modulo $2\pi$, and $(p_0,\phi_0) \in [0,1]\times [0,2\pi]$. $K$ is a nonnegative parameter that determines the map's degree of nonlinearity.
 Its value is renormalized by $2\pi$ due to the fact that in its original definition the standard map operates on the unit square $[0,1]\times [0,1]$, while here we work in $(p,\phi) \in [0,1]\times [0,2\pi]$.

-The transformation can be implemented with a set of unitary transformations $\{S\}$, using the same construction just described in Sec. \ref{sec:Example3} for the EBM.
+The transformation can be implemented with a set of unitary transformations $\{S_n\}$, using the same construction just described in Sec. \ref{sec:Example3} for the EBM.

 For $K=0$ only periodic and quasi-periodic orbits are possible.
-For $K>0$ the map generates regions of chaotic behavior and periodic orbits.
+For $K>0$ the map generates both regions of chaotic behavior and periodic orbits.
 Increasing $K$, the extent of periodic orbits decreases, yielding to larger areas of chaotic behavior.
-Figure \ref{fig:SM} shows the behavior at $K=1.15$, where both periodic orbits and chaotic behavior are clearly visible.
+Figure \ref{fig:SM} shows the behavior at $K=1.15$.

 As a consequence of the mixed behavior across the state space, the information dimension of the natural measure, computed over a single trajectory, depends on the initial condition.
-If initial conditions lead to chaotic orbits, then we expect $\mathfrak{D}=2$.
-While for periodic orbits, we expect $\mathfrak{D}=1$.
+If initial conditions lead to chaotic orbits, then we expect $\mathfrak{D}=2$ while, for periodic orbits, $\mathfrak{D}=1$.

 We numerically verify this using the same algorithm exploited in the previous section to estimate EBM's information dimension.
 Figures \ref{fig:ID_SM_Periodic} and \ref{fig:ID_SM_Chaotic} plot the results, consistent with the expected values.